Storytellers-App/team-project-19-storytellers-of-canada/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+Our target users are French and English speaking Canadians wanting to listen to interesting stories and/or share their own experiences.
+Firstly we aim to target the current listeners of the Storytellers of Canada radio station, transitioning them to become not only consumers of stories but also producers of stories.
+We then want to extend this target net to attract a wider range of Candians, creating a network of shared knowledge and stories from people of all ages and backgrounds.
+Another specific group to target would be members of the Canadian storytelling community, both those who already have a relationship with Storytellers of Canada  as well as those who currently have no presence on the platform.
+By targeting these members, we would be attracting talented storytellers, enriching the content on our new platform and driving further interaction with the application.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?